sujithjay/sujithjay.github.io/_posts/2018-08-16-A-Simple-Dichotomy-for-Modelling-Data-Intensive-Systems.md

 ## Related Work
-The central tenet of this dichotomy is an old idea; streams and databases have had separate handling and research attention since long [[2]](#abadiand-d-et-al-aurora-a-data-stream-management-system-proc-acm-sigmod-2003)[[3]](#aggarwal-charu-c-ed-data-streams-models-and-algorithms-vol-31-springer-science--business-media-2007).
+The central tenet of this dichotomy is an old idea; streams and databases have had separate handling and research attention since long. [^2] [^3]

 However, synergy between the two cannot be overstated.
 Recent state-of-the-art systems, such as [Kafka](https://kafka.apache.org/) and [Samza](http://samza.apache.org/), have blurred the distinction between them.
-Suggested reading include [[4]](#kreps-jay-its-okay-to-store-data-in-kafka-confluent-2018-link-accessed-14-aug-2018)[[5]](#kreps-jay-why-local-state-is-a-fundamental-primitive-in-stream-processing-oreilly-media-2018-link-accessed-15-aug-2018), both by Jay Kreps, along with [[6]](#gray-jim-queues-are-databases-arxiv-preprint-cs0701158-2007) as examples of how stream systems are proving their utility as state systems.
+Suggested reading include [^4] and [^5], both by Jay Kreps, along with [^6] as examples of how stream systems are proving their utility as state systems.

 ## References
-1. #### Kleppmann, Martin.
+[^1]: Kleppmann, Martin.
 Designing data-intensive applications: The big ideas behind reliable, scalable, and maintainable systems. " O'Reilly Media, Inc.", 2017.
- `I particularly recommend this as an encyclopedia of data engineering concepts and practices.
-I would also like to credit this work as what inspired me into writing this piece.`
-2. #### Abadiand, D., et al. "Aurora: A data stream management system."
+[^2]: Abadiand, D., et al. "Aurora: A data stream management system."
 Proc.
 ACM SIGMOD.
 2003.
-3. #### Aggarwal, Charu C., ed.
+[^3]: Aggarwal, Charu C., ed.
 Data streams: models and algorithms.
 Vol. 31.
 Springer Science & Business Media, 2007.
-4. #### Kreps, Jay.
+[^4]: Kreps, Jay.
 "It's Okay To Store Data In Kafka".
 Confluent, 2018, [Link](https://www.confluent.io/blog/okay-store-data-apache-kafka/).
 Accessed 14 Aug 2018.
-5. #### Kreps, Jay.
+[^5]: Kreps, Jay.
 "Why Local State Is A Fundamental Primitive In Stream Processing".
 O'reilly Media, 2018, [Link](https://www.oreilly.com/ideas/why-local-state-is-a-fundamental-primitive-in-stream-processing).
 Accessed 15 Aug 2018.
-6. #### Gray, Jim.
+[^6]: Gray, Jim.
 "Queues are databases." arXiv preprint cs/0701158 (2007).
-7. #### Hyde, Julian.
+[^7]: Hyde, Julian.
 "Data in flight."
 Communications of the ACM 53.1 (2010): 48-52.